-- iii.
-To constitute a match, a minimum of 20 overs have to be bowled to the team batting second subject to the innings not being completed earlier. - iv.
-The team batting second shall not bat for a greater number of overs than the first team unless the latter completed its innings in less than its allocated overs. - v.
-A fixed time will be specified for the close of play by applying a rate of 15.79 overs per hour.
-With the exception of drinks intervals, the timing and duration of all relative delays, extensions in playing hours and interruptions in play, will be taken into consideration in specifying this time. - vi.
-If the team fielding second fails to bowl the revised overs by the scheduled or re-scheduled close of play, the hours of play shall be extended until the overs have been bowled or a result achieved. - vii.
-Penalties shall apply for slow over rates (refer to ICC Code of Conduct).
+- ii) In addition, should the innings of the team batting first have been completed prior to the scheduled, or rescheduled time for the commencement of the interval, then any calculation relating to the revision of overs shall not be effective until an amount of time equivalent to that by which the second innings started early has elapsed. - iii) To constitute a match, a minimum of 5 overs have to be bowled to the team batting second subject to the innings not being completed earlier. - iv) The team batting second shall not bat for a greater number of overs than the first team unless the latter completed its innings in less than its allocated overs. - v) A fixed time will be specified for the close of play by applying a rate of 16 overs per hour.
+The timing and duration of all relative delays, extensions in playing hours and interruptions in play, will be taken into consideration in specifying this time. - vi) If the team fielding second fails to bowl the revised overs by the scheduled or re-scheduled close of play, the hours of play shall be extended until the overs have been bowled or a result achieved. - vii)Penalties shall apply for slow over rates (refer ICC Code of Conduct).